 The effects of workplace diversity on business performance are hard to measure, with factors such as company size, industry, culture, and other factors complicating studies.
 Even so, researchers have shown that diversity in the workplace provides several advantages.

-- Companies with the greatest ethnic diversity at the leadership level (top quartile) are 36% more profitable than similar companies with the lowest ethnic diversity (bottom quartile)1.
+- Companies with the greatest ethnic diversity (top 25%) at the leadership level are 36% more profitable than similar companies with the lowest ethnic diversity (bottom 25%) (Dixon-Fyle et al., 2020).

-- Companies with the greatest gender diversity at the leadership level (top quartile) are 25% more likely to have above-average profitability than similar companies with the lowest gender diversity (bottom quartile)1.
+- Companies with the greatest gender diversity at the leadership level (top 25%) are 25% more likely to have above-average profitability than similar companies with the lowest gender diversity (bottom 25%)(Dixon-Fyle et al., 2020).

 - In 2020, respondents chose the top reasons to implement DEI at work.
-Some of their answers included the following2:
+Some of their answers included the following (MacKenzie, 2021):

 - the right thing to do (50% named it in their top 3)

 - helpful for attracting, engaging, and retaining talent (48%)

 - providing business benefits, such as increased revenue and productivity (21%)

 - 86% of business leaders say that incorporating DEI into everyday work and measuring outcomes is either important or very important to their organization’s success (Hatfield and Kirby, 2023).